opf/openproject/docs/faq/README.md

 OpenProject comes with the GNU General Public License v3 (GPLv3).
 You can find out more about the copyright [here](https://github.com/opf/openproject/blob/dev/docs/COPYRIGHT.rdoc).
 In accordance with the terms set by the GPLv3 license, users can make modifications, create copies and redistribute the work.
 Terms and conditions regarding GPLv3 are available at[ ](http://www.gnu.org/licenses/gpl-3.0.html.)[http://www.gnu.org/licenses/gpl-3.0.html](http://www.gnu.org/licenses/gpl-3.0.html.).

+### Is OpenProject free of charge?

+We offer three different versions of OpenProject.
+Please get an overview of the different OpenProject Editions [here](https://www.openproject.org/pricing/).
+The (on-premise) OpenProject Community edition is completely free.
+The Enterprise cloud and Enterprise on-premises edition offer premium features and support and thus we are charging for it.
+Nevertheless, we offer free 14 days trials for the Enterprise versions so that you can get to know their benefits.
+If you prefer to use the free OpenProject Community edition, you can follow these [installation instructions](https://www.openproject.org/download-and-installation/), please note that you need a Linux server to install the Community edition.
+It is always possible to upgrade from the Community to the Enterprise cloud and Enterprise on-premises edition – check out the premium features [here](https://www.openproject.org/enterprise-edition/#premium-features).

 ### Can I have both users with the Enterprise cloud and others with the Enterprise on-premises Edition?